jidnyaasu/snake-game/README.md

-# snake-game
+# Snake Game
-Snake Game in python
+Snake game in python using turtle module